 Start at the main car park and capture your Instagram moment near the huge picture frame overlooking the beach.

 Follow the red markers south along the beach.
-The Coastal Path loop is a shortened version of the longer Tāpapakanga Coastal Walk.
+The Coastal Loop Track is a shortened version of the longer Tāpapakanga Coastal Walk.